Since 2007 Alcochem has made Financial commitments to projects which are connected to the areas or markets in which

-We recently started a new project with our partner in Nigeria.
-Together with Rotimax Cleaning Multiservices we want to realize a waterhole in an area where there is a serious water shortage; Akure in Ondo state.
-With this social charity program, we trust that we can give something back to society that will change lives.
+Together with our partner Rotimax Cleaning Multiservices in Nigeria, we have realized a water supply in an area where there is a serious water shortage; Akure in Ondo State.
+With this project, we trust that we have been able to give something back to society that can change lives.

 Since December 2019 Alcochem added a new charity program for people in medical need.
 This charity program is helping people in Poland to collect money for necessary expensive surgery or medicines.
 The foundation is focused mainly on children.
 Each month we donate directy to the charity goal we want to support.